LukeStampfli/EmbeddedFPSExample/docs-src/guide/health-shooting-lag-Compensation.md

     }
 ```

-In the serialize function add at the end:
+In the serialize function at the end, add this:
 ```csharp
     e.Writer.Write(HealthData);
 ```